Compliance Resources

 How our process lines up

-We are a Texas business too — headquartered in Southlake — and our standard handling is built around this exact expectation: storage media sanitized following NIST 800-88 guidelines, certificates of data sanitization for your records, serialized manifests on request, and paid onsite shredding where policies call for physical destruction.
-We are not your lawyers; we are the documented-disposal leg of the procedures the statute expects you to have.
+We are a Texas business too — headquartered in Southlake — and our standard handling is built around this expectation: storage media sanitized using methods aligned with NIST SP 800-88 Rev. 2 guidance, GreenIT-issued process certificates, serialized manifests on request, and scoped on-site drive crushing where policies call for physical destruction.
+We are not your lawyers; customers remain responsible for deciding what their legal and policy requirements demand.

 This page is general information, not legal advice.
 Regulations change and their application depends on your situation — confirm your obligations with your counsel or compliance advisor.
-What we provide is documented disposal: sanitization following NIST 800-88 guidelines, certificates, and manifests that support the procedures your advisors design.
+What we provide is documented disposal: sanitization aligned with NIST SP 800-88 Rev. 2 guidance, certificates, and manifests that support the procedures your advisors design.

 Common Questions